rakia drink

 It is similar to continuous distillation, but also there are some differences.

 A batch distillation can be done in a single distillation column.
 There, multiple components can be separated into separate receiver tanks.
-When distillation of one batch is completed, the column can be used for a completely different component mixture quickly and efficiently.
-And also, this process can be completely automated and often used when smaller quantities are distilled.
+When the distillation of one batch is completed, the column can be used for a completely different component mixture quickly and efficiently.
+Also, this process can be completely automated and is often employed when smaller quantities are distilled.

-This process gives a very high purity of the separated chemical and maximum flexibility (a single batch process can handle several different chemicals).
+This process gives a very high purity of the separated chemical and maximum flexibility (a single batch process can handle several different substances).

 batch distillation